ibm-cloud-docs/EventStreams/using_kafka_api.md

 {: note}

 ### Using SASL OAUTHBEARER
+{: #using_sasl_oauthbearer}

-Before configurating SASL mechanism for Java client, there are 2 prerequisites:
+Before configurating SASL mechanism for Java client, there are two prerequisites.

 - The minimum supported Kafka Java client version is 3.1.0.
 - Additional jar package needs to be downloaded from Maven Central and made available in the classpath.

-If Maven is used in build system, adding below to the file `pom.xml` in dependencies section.
+If Maven is used in build system, add the following information to the file `pom.xml` in the dependencies section.

 ```xml
 <dependency>